mynameisvinn/Seaduke/fetch.md

-# 3) fetch tasks with networkhandler
+# how does seaduke fetch instructions from the mothership?
 `main()` asks `networkHandleKlass` to get tasks:
 ```python
 def main():